-This V-Commandos review was made after playing the game about 15 times.
+This V-Sabotage review was made after playing the game about 15 times.
+We were sent a copy of this game by the publisher in exchange for an honest review.

 The five commandos all have different special abilities and starting items.
 They all have weapons that permanently stay with them, but they also have slots for starting equipment and equipment that you pick up on your missions.
 Each commando card is double-sided, giving you multiple sets of special abilities and starting items to choose from.